AhnafTalukder/Studio-Ghibli-Quiz-Project-3/README.md

 This web app: **This is an interactive quiz for people to have fun while testing their knowledge of the famous Studio Ghibli films directed by Hayao Miyazaki.
 Some award winning titles include Spirited Away, My Neighbor Totoro, and more!
 The quiz is a game where the player has to unlock as many cards as possible and complete their Ghibli deck. **

+# Images used in this project were taken from the official studio ghibli website: https://www.ghibli.jp/ and were only used for personal/educational purposes.

 Time spent: **10** hours spent in total

-# Images used in this project were taken from the official studio ghibli website: https://www.ghibli.jp/ and were only used for personal/educational purposes.
-Please refer to Ghibli's terms before using their images

 ## Required Features